osm2pgsql-dev/osm2pgsql-website/_manual-v1/02-requirements.md

 Memory requirements for your system will vary widely depending on the size of your input file.
 Is it city-sized extract or the whole planet?
-As a rule of thumb you need at least as much main memory as the PBF file with the OSM data is large.
+As a rule of thumb you need at least as much main memory as the PBF file when the OSM data is large.
 So for a planet file you currently need at least 64 GB RAM, better are 128 GB.
 Osm2pgsql will not work with less than 2 GB RAM.